 Even if the agreed scope of services excludes the examination of information provided by the client, you should make further enquiries or decline to act for them if you know (or reasonably ought to have identified) that the information supplied does not seem credible.

 If the service you are providing requires you to rely on the information or advice of another expert, further enquiries are not required unless you identify (or reasonably ought to have identified) that the information was incorrect or incomplete.

-For further information and practical examples, refer to TPB(I) 17/2013 Code of Professional Conduct – Reasonable care to ascertain a client’s state of affairs
+For further information, refer to TPB(I) 17/2013 Code of Professional Conduct – Reasonable care to ascertain a client’s state of affairs

 Ensure taxation laws are applied correctly

 You must take reasonable care to ensure you correctly interpret and apply taxation laws to your client’s circumstances when you provide advice.

 While there is no set formula, this may include referring to legislation and other relevant materials issued by the Australian Taxation Office, recognised professional associations, specialists or other registered tax or legal practitioners.